LiorKogan/V1/README.md

 ![V1](Pictures/Q308.png)

-For each person, {1} is evaluated for each nickname. {2} and {3} are evaluated for each value of {1}.
+For each person, {1} is evaluated for each non-null nickname. {2} and {3} are evaluated for each value of {1}.
 If {2} and {3} satisfies the constraints for at least one evaluation of {1} - the person is a valid assignment.
 A person with no non-null nicknames will not be evaluated.

 _**Q309:** Any person that has at least two nicknames_ (two versions)